greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/ddl/ddl-storage.html.md

 -   Column compression settings specified for subpartitions override any compression settings at the partition, column or table levels.
 -   When an `ENCODING` clause conflicts with a `WITH` clause, the `ENCODING` clause has higher precedence than the `WITH` clause.

-**Note:** The `INHERITS` clause is not allowed in a table that contains a storage directive or a column reference storage directive.
+**Note:** The `INHERITS` clause is not allowed in a table that contains a storage parameter or a column reference storage parameter.

-Tables created using the `LIKE` clause ignore storage directive and column reference storage directives.
+Tables created using the `LIKE` clause ignore storage parameter and column reference storage parameters.

 ### <a id="topic46"></a>Optimal Location for Column Compression Settings

 The best practice is to set the column compression settings at the level where the data resides.
 See [Example 5](#topic52), which shows a table with a partition depth of 2. `RLE_TYPE` compression is added to a column at the subpartition level.

-### <a id="topic47"></a>Storage Directives Examples
+### <a id="topic47"></a>Storage Parameters Examples

-The following examples show the use of storage directives in `CREATE TABLE` statements.
+The following examples show the use of storage parameters in `CREATE TABLE` statements.

 #### <a id="topic48"></a>Example 1